chrislattman/blogging-project/docs/terminal-commands/README.md

 - To stop a command running in the background without killing it, run
     - `kill -17 %<job-ID>` on macOS
     - `kill -19 %<job-ID>` on Linux
-- To kill a command running in the background, run `kill -9 %<job-ID>`
+- To kill a command running in the background immediately, run `kill -9 %<job-ID>`
+- To try to kill a command running in the background gracefully, run `kill -2 %<job-ID>`
 - To see a list of jobs, run `jobs`

 A more advanced tool is `tmux` (stands for terminal multiplexer), which has built-in support in [iTerm2](../../docs#optional-for-macos).